peabodyAdmin/graphiti/aiden/docs/00-foundation.md

 **Invariants**
 - `totalTokens` must reflect sum of: immediatePath Episodes + summaries + activeEntities (with inclusion flags) + introspectionContext Episodes
 - `immediatePath` contains only Episodes from `isActive=true` alternatives.
-- Path traversal follows Turn.parentTurnId for structure and each alternative’s `inputContext.parentAlternativeId` for specific parent responses; no skipped or inactive alternatives included.
+- Path traversal follows `CHILD_OF` edges for structure and each alternative’s `RESPONDS_TO` edge for specific parent responses; no skipped or inactive alternatives included.
 - References point only to Turns/Summaries/Alternatives belonging to the same Conversation.

 **Relationships**
-- `WorkingMemory --BELONGS_TO--> Conversation`
+- Scoped to a single Conversation (computed association; no persisted edge)

 **References**
-- References Episodes from `immediatePath` and summary layers plus Graphiti Entities by UUID
+- References Episodes from `immediatePath` and summary layers plus Graphiti Entities by UUID (all derived from traversal results)

 ---